 How Do Semiconductors Work?

 Think of semiconductors as the brains of your electronic devices.
-They’re made from materials like silicon, which can be modified to either allow or block the flow of electricity.
+They are made from materials like silicon, which can be modified to either allow or block the flow of electricity.
 By carefully controlling these properties, semiconductors can turn electrical signals on and off, process information, and even store data.
 This switching ability is what makes semiconductors essential in circuits, powering the devices we use every day.

 What’s the Difference Between Semiconductors and Chips?